-As General Counsel, Mr. Baltimore manages a team of attorneys and legal staff in advising the AOC on a myriad of relevant legal matters including construction contracts; service contracts; occupational safety and health matters; employment; labor management and employee relations encompassing negotiated collective bargaining agreements, grievance procedures, settling disputes, and representation of the AOC in third party procedures; environmental issues; appropriation law; ethics; new legislation and interpretation of legislative intent; insurance and liability; and property acquisition management.
-In addition, his office represents the AOC in administrative proceedings; prepares litigation reports to the Department of Justice in suits filed against the AOC; and acts as agency liaison with attorneys of the Department of Justice.
+As General Counsel, Mr. Jason Baltimore manages a team of attorneys and legal staff in advising the Architect of the Capitol (AOC) on a myriad of relevant legal matters including appropriations/fiscal law, administrative law, contract/procurement law, employment law, environmental law, ethics, labor law, legislative law, occupational safety and health, operational/security law, real estate law, and tort claims.
+In addition, his office represents the AOC in administrative proceedings; prepares litigation reports to the Department of Justice (DOJ) in suits filed against the AOC; and acts as agency liaison with DOJ attorneys.

-Mr. Baltimore’s numerous decorations include the Bronze Star Medal for his tour of duty in Iraq, as well as 25 additional personal and campaign award medals and ribbons.
+In September 2012, Mr. Baltimore retired from the U.S. Navy after serving over 22 years.
+Mr. Baltimore's numerous decorations include the Bronze Star Medal for his tour of duty in Iraq, as well as 25 additional personal and campaign award medals and ribbons.